millearthur/mbed-os-example-lorawan-fuota/README.md

 The update will come in, and after updating the new program should run.

+## DDELTA patch
+**Note** To use the DDELTA update format, you will need to download the [Ddelta tools](https://github.com/julian-klode/ddelta) and the [LZCL compressing tools](https://github.com/ChrisLomont/CompressionTools).

+The Delta tool should be used to generate de diff file :

+    $ ./ddelta_generate v1/update.bin  v1/update.bin  v1v2_ddelta_patch.bin

+The CompressionTool should be used to compressed the file :

+    $ CompressionTester.exe -c Arithmetic -i v1v2_ddelta_patch.bin -o v1v2_ddelta_patch.bin.ari

+And finally sign the external patch created using the signing tool :

+    $ lorawan-fota-signing-tool sign-external-delta --old v1/update.bin --new v2/update.bin  -i v1v2_ddelta_patch.bin.arii -o v1v2_ddelta_patch.bin_signed

 ## Testing using LoRaServer.io

+**NOTE** LoraServer became Chirpstack.io and this interaction method cannot be used anymore.
+If you are using Chirpstack and want to try the New FUOTA feature, you could use [Python Fuota Application](https://github.com/millearthur/python_app_fuota)

 1. Follow the steps to install and configure LoRaServer.io, as described in [fuota-server/README.md](fuota-server/README.md).
 1. Create fragments from a signed binary, via: